Bennett Building (Council Bluffs, Iowa)

-The Bennett Building, also known as the Ervin Building is an historic building located in downtown Council Bluffs, Iowa, United States.
+The Bennett Building, also known as the Ervin Building, is a historic building located in downtown Council Bluffs, Iowa, United States.
 The previous building to occupy this property was a Woolworth's that was destroyed in a fire in 1922.
 The Bennett Building Corporation was formed in 1923 to build an office building that was designed to attract medical professionals.
 The seven-story, brick, Early Commercial structure was designed by local architectural firm Jensen and Larson, and the Omaha firm of McDonald and McDonald served as the supervising architects.
 E. A. Wickham and Company of Council Bluffs was the contractor.